Optimal selection of the starting lineup for a football team: Results

-In \Cref{fig:forced_var_plot}, blue and red colors indicate the effects on the probabilities of win and loss respectively.
-Focusing on the bottom panel of the figure, we notice that the effects of the attacking strengths of forwards do not impact any team significantly, except for Manchester United and Aston Villa.
-For Manchester United, a better attacking lineup decreases the loss probability, while for Aston Villa, the loss probability increases if the opponent forwards have higher attacking skills.
+Focusing on the bottom panel of the figure, we notice that the attacking strengths of forwards do not impact any team significantly, except for Manchester United and Aston Villa.
+For Manchester United, a better attacking lineup decreases the loss probability, while for Villa, the loss probability increases if the opponent forwards have higher attacking skills.
 Looking at the goalkeeping strength on the left side, we see that it is insignificant for all teams barring the case of Tottenham and Stoke City.
 Interestingly, we find that Tottenham can increase its win probability whereas Stoke City can decrease its loss probability with a better goalkeeper.
 In terms of the opposition strengths in defense and midfield, more teams are found to be impacted.
 It is natural that the significant effects of better defensive skills of the opponents are positive on the loss probability and negative on the win probability.
 Akin to this, we see that Arsenal's loss probability decreases significantly with lower defensive skills of the defenders, whereas a better midfield lineup in terms of its general skill improves Aston Villa's win probability and decreases Tottenham's loss probability significantly.

 We also note a couple of counter-intuitive observations in case of Manchester United and Tottenham.
-For Manchester United, higher general skill of the midfielders makes a significant positive impact on the loss probability, while for the latter, better defensive strength of defenders is identified to be a negative factor for the win probability.
-Finally, from the tables given in the Appendix, one may notice that non-mandatory skill variables have been selected for Arsenal, Aston Villa, Everton, Liverpool, Manchester City, Stoke City and Tottenham.
+For the former, higher general skill of the midfielders makes a significant positive impact on the loss probability, while for the latter, better defensive strength of defenders is identified to be a negative factor for the win probability.
+Finally, from the tables given in the supplement, one may notice that non-mandatory skill variables have been selected for Arsenal, Aston Villa, Everton, Liverpool, Manchester City, Stoke City and Tottenham.
 Most common such variables are the defensive strengths of the midfielders and the same of the attackers.
 This can be interpreted as better defensive abilities from the players across positions being instrumental in getting favourable results for some teams.